ariannakaz/KIZY/README.md

 ## Overview of Project:
 Poise:
-A website that designs a workout combining mental and physical exercises with the goal of reducing stress and anxiety.
+Poise is a site designed to combine both mental and physical exercises with the goal of helping users focus on their mind and body in one place.
+As college students, we know firsthand how a busy schedule can lead to stress and anxiety, limiting the time available to work on mental and physical health.
+With this in mind, we wanted users to quickly get tailored short workouts that could help them relax and unwind, encouraging better health and reducing anxiety.
+By having both the mental and physical in one place, users can ensure they are using their time effectively.

 ## Topic Requirements:
 *Mobile